ioBroker/ioBroker.docs/docs/en/admin/objects.md

 ### 6 - Administrator mode
 If you select this icon, further objects are displayed (toggle function).

-These objects (and their directories) are system objects and should not be used for normal use, as a change / update by the admin can lead to a structural change and thus to a loss of personal data.
+These objects (and their directories) are system objects and should not be used for normal use, since a change / update by the admin can lead to a structural change and thus to a loss of personal data.

 ### 7 - Sort alphabetically
 This is used to sort within the folder either by ID or name.